jasynj/Music-explorer/README.md

 * Did the topics discussed in your labs prepare you to complete the assignment?
 Be specific, which features in your weekly assignment did you feel unprepared to complete?

+Absolutely—the weekly labs on DOM querying/manipulation, event handling, and modular JavaScript really laid the groundwork.
+I felt confident wiring up form inputs, creating and appending elements, and attaching listeners.
+The one area I felt a bit under-prepared was dynamically reusing the “Add New” form for editing existing playlists (pre-filling inputs and swapping submit behavior)—that required juggling state and multiple code paths in the same handler, which we hadn’t practiced in quite that pattern.

 * If you had more time, what would you have done differently?
 Would you have added additional features?
 Changed the way your project responded to a particular event, etc.